-This is a simple step-by-step walkthrough creating a GUI app using Qt Creator and PyQt5.
+This is a simple step-by-step walkthrough for creating a Python GUI application using Qt Creator and PyQt5.
 Since GUIs are entirely visual it's hard to convey what to do through text, so this tutorial is full of step-by-step screenshots.

-The app a simple sales tax calculator, which takes an input value, a tax rate and outputs the resulting total price with tax.
-It's not very exciting, but it is easy to understand!
+The app is a simple sales tax calculator, which takes an input price, a tax rate and outputs the resulting total price with tax.
+It's not the most exciting project, but it is easy to understand and a great way to learn the basics of building Python GUI applications with PyQt5.

 You will need a copy of Qt Creator to follow this tutorial.
 Get this by downloading Qt from here: https://www.qt.io/download — you can opt to install only Qt Creator during installation.